ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The consumer can start the exchange at any time
 * The consumer can stop the exchange at any time
-* The  consumer can determine when the producer has finished the evens generation
+* The  consumer can determine when the producer has finished the events emitting
 * The latency is lower than in synchronous _pull_ models because the producer sends events to the consumer as soon as they become available
 * The consumer can handle the stream of events of the three types (data, error, completion) uniformly
 * Handling event streams with chained methods can be easier than handling them with nested event handlers